genicam/harvesters/README.rst

       - `Common Vision Blox <https://www.commonvisionblox.com/en/cvb-download/>`_
       - Yes

 You might be able to directly download one at their website but please note that perhaps some of them could require you to register your information to get one.
-In addition, some GenTL Producers might block you to connect to other competitors' camera.
+In addition, some GenTL Producers might block you to connect other competitors' cameras.

 ###########
 Terminology